sjomik2000/SolicitorSync/README.md

 # SolicitorSync

 ## 1. Brief description
-SolicitorSync is a lightweight ASP.NET Core Web API that simulates a case management system for the Solicitors Regulation Authority.
+SolicitorSync is a lightweight ASP.NET Core Web API that simulates a case management system.
 The API will allow users (e.g., internal staff) to manage legal cases or complaints related to solicitor conduct.
-This project demonstrates the ability to design RESTful APIs, interact with a database, and produce well-documented, high-quality code—all while using modern development practices.
+This project demonstrates the ability to design RESTful APIs, interact with a database, and produce well-documented, high-quality codeâ€”all while using modern development practices.

 ## 2. Features